 5. The CRISPR-mediated gene activation, termed CRISPRa, is currently limited to gene activation in bacteria only.

-Once you’ve decided on the desired genetic manipulation for your CRISPRi experiment (repression or activation), select an expression system as outlined on the addgene website.
+Once you’ve decided on the desired genetic manipulation for your CRISPRi experiment (repression or activation), you need to select an expression system.

 The CRISPRi system goes beyond editing to repurpose the well-known CRISPR Cas9 system for precise genome regulation.
 The CRISPRi system holds great promise as a genetic programming platform, with potential applications in biomedical and clinical research.